 12.22.6.
 The construction of new basements beneath existing properties is covered by section 4.8 of the Alterations and Extensions SPD.
 Please refer to this document for further details.

-2.22.7.
-Refer to section 6.10 for more information on Archaeological Priority Areas when considering new basement development.
+non Archaeological Priority Areas when considering new basement development.